xupefei/Locale-Emulator/README.md

  -  `DefaultLanguage.xaml` in `LEGUI/Lang` folder.
  -  `DefaultLanguage.xml` in `LEContextMenuHandler/Lang` folder.

-After you translated the above files into your language, please either create a pull request or submit a ticket to notify me about that.
+After you translated the above files into your language, please inform me by creating a pull request.

 ## Build ##